 Our tertiary educational scholarship programme enables individuals to become qualified professionals.
 Over half these scholarships will always be set aside for young women.

 In 2020, we invested in girls at an earlier stage.
-After schools re-opened from closure due to Covid, we noticed that many girls had not returned.
+After schools re-opened from closure due to COVID-19, we noticed that many girls had not returned.
 Reports agreed on a steep rise in child marriages.
 We invested in secondary scholarships to enable girls to choose education, to complete their secondary schooling and to fulfil their ambitions.

 We know our programmes are working.
 Our focus is tight and direct.
-By working specifically in tea communities, we can see a concentrated positive impact as more of our scholars graduate and invest their skills as Doctors, Teachers, Midwives and Business Leaders.
+By working specifically in tea communities, we can see a concentrated positive impact as more of our scholars graduate and invest their skills as medics, teachers and business leaders.

 Why Malawi and why now?

-Malawi has the world’s lowest enrolment rate for tertiary education.
-70% of its population lives below the International Poverty Line, on less than $1.90 per day.
+Malawi has one of the world’s lowest enrolment rates for tertiary education.
+Over 70% of its population lives below the International Poverty Line, on less than $2.15 per day.
 The majority of people live in rural areas, and so remain most vulnerable to food insecurity, low wages, insufficient medical care and poor sanitation.
-The pandemic has exposed Malawi’s severe need to build capacity.
-In a country of nearly 20 million people, there are 600 registered doctors.
 We cannot change this situation, but we can equip the next generation of Malawians to change it.

 Funding education where opportunities are rare but talent is not

 Wongani, Rare Graduate

 Tom oversees all operations and programming.
 He leads on strategy, fundraising and growth.